Where do my fees go?

-Communications includes Alberta RN magazine, emails, enewsletters, website development and maintenance, the Awards of Nursing Excellence program and gala, conferences, government relations, media relations, advertising and the CARNA archives.
+- Communications includes emails, enewsletters, website development and maintenance, the Awards of Nursing Excellence program, conferences, government relations, media relations, advertising and the CARNA archives.

-Governance includes CARNA Provincial Council, governance committees, the annual general meeting, the president’s office, contributions to ARNET, elections, legal fees and the financial audit.
+- Governance includes CARNA Provincial Council, governance committees, the annual general meeting, the president’s office, contributions to ARNET, legal fees and the financial audit.